Language Travel with FluentU: Travel the World While You Learn

-Another way to take advantage of the FluentU flashcard system?
-Create your own flashcards!
+Another way to take advantage of the flashcard system is by creating your own flashcards.

 If you’re spending the weekend visiting museums in France, you can make your own list of French museum and art vocabulary and transform it into flashcards.